Imam1919/CV/README.md

 # CV
-This is the cv that you was looking for take it.
+This is the cv that you was looking for...... take it.